EconomyLens.com

 Related

 The new attacks on Monday, which the UAE blamed on Iran, pushed schools to revert to remote learning, having resumed in-person classes roughly two weeks earlier.
 In the weeks preceding the attacks, residents had trickled back to the UAE, where 90 percent of the population are foreigners, with beachgoers returning to the iconic man-made Palm while Dubai restaurants returned to life.
 One executive at a food and beverage company told AFP they were in a meeting to discuss raising salaries following war-driven cuts, when phones began ringing.

 “We literally just slammed our faces into our hands and sat in silence for a solid minute,” they told AFP, requesting anonymity to discuss sensitive matters.
 “There was an overall feeling of… exhaustion, of disbelief that this might start again,” they said.
 Iran targeted the UAE more than any other country during the war, hitting US assets but also energy and civilian infrastructure and even landmarks.
 Despite the UAE’s very high interception rate, the attacks broke the aura of stability that the Gulf had long enjoyed and sent tourists fleeing during peak season.

 The threat of renewed strikes now looms over the region’s wider economy, not just oil and gas, threatening diversification ambitions in the Gulf.
 “The UAE non-oil private sector signalled a further loss of momentum in April, with operating conditions showing their weakest performance for more than five years,” warned David Owen, a senior economist at S&P Global Market Intelligence.
 For weeks, Gulf states have been stuck between war and peace as talks stall and the vital Strait of Hormuz remains all but closed.

-“This might become a new reality where every now and then we have a few alerts,” the executive told AFP, warning the economy depended on stability and the perception of safety.
+“This might become a new reality where every now and then we have a few alerts,” the executive told AFP, warning that the economy depended on stability and the perception of safety.
 Speaking about Iran, Emirati political scientist Abdulkhaleq Abdulla said: “Whenever they are angry against America or Israel or anything, they could, they will shoot at us and probably we are their prime target.”

 The UAE is a top US ally and an Arab country with ties to Israel, making it a prime target for Iran, said HA Hellyer, a Middle East expert at the London-based Royal United Services Institute for Defence and Security Studies.
 Its diversified economy means Iranian attacks have additional repercussions, while proximity to Iran makes it an easier drone target than Israel, he said.
 Iran may also single out the UAE to attempt “to further drive a wedge between Gulf countries,” compounding an Emirati-Saudi rift that broke out publicly in December over Yemen.

 The Gulf’s two biggest economies are divided over the war and on Iran.
 The UAE has had a more hawkish stance and expressed maximalist demands for any deal, while Saudi Arabia has supported mediator Pakistan’s efforts.
 The attacks attributed to Iran raise “the risk of Emirati retaliation; Abu Dhabi has signalled it will consolidate further US and Israel ties,” Hellyer said.
 In contrast, Riyadh has increasingly grown to see Israel as a major threat since normalization talks fell through following the outbreak of the Gaza war.
-Riyadh, which has sustained fewer Iranian attacks than its neighbour, “regards the risks of action as being greater than the risks of inaction and the Emiratis view it in the opposite direction,” Hellyer said.
+Riyadh, which has sustained fewer Iranian attacks than its neighbor, “regards the risks of action as being greater than the risks of inaction and the Emiratis view it in the opposite direction,” Hellyer said.

 © 2024 AFP